Use by instance type

 ---|---|---|

-- For details on downloading NVIDIA drivers, please refer to NVIDIA Official Site > Driver Downloads.
+- For detailed instructions on downloading NVIDIA drivers, refer to the NVIDIA official site > Driver Downloads.

-- For details on installing and configuring NVIDIA drivers, refer to NVIDIA Official Site > NVIDIA Driver Installation Quickstart Guide wish.
+- For details on installation and configuration, see the NVIDIA official site > NVIDIA Driver Installation Quickstart Guide.

 -

-Run the command to check whether there is an NVIDIA device on the instance.
+Run the following command to confirm whether an NVIDIA device is present in the instance:

 -